-Indigenous Education initiatives at OISE involve all departments and draws upon the diversity of Indigenous peoples.
+Indigenous Education initiatives at OISE involve all departments and draw upon the diversity of Indigenous peoples.
 We seek to examine a range of issues, perspectives, and models of Indigenous Education from local, to national and international connections.
 Students focusing on Indigenous Education will have a greater understanding of the needs, aspirations and knowledges of Indigenous Peoples in Canada (First Nations, Métis, Inuit) and Indigenous Peoples around the world.

 Important components of learning and work in this research area include: